 Reducing concentrates the flavor and removes the extra liquid.
 If you poured a full half cup of Dr Pepper into the batter, the brownies would turn out wet and cakey instead of dense and fudgy.

-Can I use a boxed mix instead?
+Can you use a boxed mix instead?

 You can.
 Reduce 1/2 cup of Dr Pepper as described and stir the cooled syrup into the prepared mix, cutting back another liquid slightly to keep the batter balanced.
 For a from-scratch version though, this recipe is built around the soda.